matCzelusniak/snapXrpl/README.md

 - Upload existed XRP Ledger based on seed.
 Possibility of upload multiple accounts - as many as you want.
 - Fast refreshing currenct balance of XRP for all accounts
 - Information about account that is not yet activated.
 In XRPL just created account is not activate.
 That account must receive 10XRP to start be 'normal' account
-- sednng transactions type 'Payment'.
+- sednng transactions type 'Payment' for XRP.
 That transaction is for transfer funds between accounts. **That tx transactions are fully hashed internally in metamask isolated environment without use outsided connection.**

 Technical stuff: